RaveHaru/Hotel-Booking-App/README.md

 13. Loyalty Program Participation: Participation in loyalty programs for special offers.
 14. Customer Support: Access to customer support for assistance.
 15. Room Rental Posting and Management: Posting and managing room rental information.

+## Demo Account
+  Username: phuongchile@gmail.com
+  Password: 12345678

+- The program is executed on Android Studio
+- No additional environment setup is required.
+-  Database: Firebase
+- The program integrates payment via Momo.
+If the application does not have the Momo app, please install it at: https://developers.momo.vn/v3/download/ (Test app)